-So we whittled that down even more.
-No more new truck, traded in for a nice but used van, stopped using the dishwasher.
+Over the next few months, we whittled that down even more.
+No more new truck, and we traded it in for a nice but used van.
+I stopped using the dishwasher.
 We washed the laundry with cold water.

 Big and small changes.

 We got it down to a $200 negative balance for our monthly budget.
-That’s workable!
-I make up the difference working from home in my spare time.
+Just $200 short.

-So I started to brainstorm.
-There are so many ways that staying home keeps money in your pocket!
+There are so many ways that staying home with your kids keeps money in your pocket!

 Are you looking for that extra push to make your stay at home dream a reality?
-Check out this list of the many ways I’ve found staying at home works for you and your wallet!
+Have you considered these ways that you’ll actually save money by staying at home?
+Take a look, then go scribble down your own budget.

-How to be a Stay at Home Mom and Save Money
+How I Save Money as a Stay at Home Mom

 Many moms who work find it to be too stressful to deal with pumping.
-Pumping IS really stressful, no judgment here.
-Because I was able to stay home, I breastfed my son for a full year for FREE.
+Pumping is really stressful, zero judgment here.
+But because I was able to stay home, I breastfed both my son and daughter for over a full year for free.
 Formula costs at least $30 per week.